Well, the short answer is: it’s you.

 It’s a common pattern: quiet, reserved, “nice” people that continually attract emotionally explosive and manipulative people into their love lives.
 Why does this happen?
 And why does it seem to happen to the same people over and over again?

 It happens when you are uncomfortable with intimacy and expressing your emotions openly and honestly.
-This inability to express emotionally healthy intimacy will inadvertently narrow down your dating options to those who are equally as screwed up in their ability to maintain a healthy intimacy.
-Here are a few reasons why:
+This inability to express emotionally healthy intimacy will inadvertently narrow down your dating options to those who are equally screwed up in their ability to maintain a healthy intimacy.

 If you are particularly shy, inhibited, unclear about what you want, or weak in expressing your desires, then you are a prime candidate to get bulldozed by someone who is willing to push their own desires onto you.

 People who are uncomfortable with expressing emotions suppress them in a few different ways.
 They numb themselves completely and feel indifferent towards others, or they rationalize reasons to avoid engaging others emotionally.

-By suppressing yourself, you unknowingly self-select for others overexpress themselves.
-These men tend to get particularly hooked on these over-emotional women because it allows them to experience their own emotions vicariously through the drama of the woman they’re with.
+By suppressing yourself, you unknowingly self-select for others who overexpress themselves.
+Emotionally suppressed people tend to get particularly hooked on overly emotional/unstable people because it allows them to experience their own emotions vicariously through the drama of the person they’re with.

-But what really gets emotionally suppressed men hooked on these women is the drama.
-These people are always in a state of crisis.
+But what really gets emotionally suppressed people hooked is the drama.
+These “psychos” are always in a state of crisis.
 They’re always the victim of something.
 And they always need to be saved from somebody or something.